Why hiring a licensed contractor in Louisiana may actually harm homeowners more than help.

 "This Board does not involve itself in or dispute civil and/or criminal matters.
 We only have jurisdiction regarding licensing."

-What this means for homeowners is that the state of Louisiana Licensing Board for Contractors will tell you via text, website, email or by phone if the person that has identified themself as being a contractor is actually licensed to be a contractor.
+What this means for homeowners is that the Louisiana Licensing Board for Contractors will tell you via text, website, email, or phone if the person that has identified themselves as being a contractor is actually licensed to be a contractor.
 That's all they will do, don't expect anything else.
-It's on the homeowner to make sure Residential Codes are being followed, proper health and safety and following some industry standard in building techniques.
+It's on the homeowner to make sure Residential Codes are being followed, proper health and safety protocols are adhered to, and industry standards in building techniques are maintained.

-If you require a permit you can file for homeowner contractor waiver and pull the permit so your sub-contractors that aren't licensed don't get audited.
-It's a common and well known practice for licensed contractors to hire independent contractors which are classified as unlicensed contractors if you read the revised statutes regarding licensing.
+If you require a permit, you can file for a homeowner contractor waiver and pull the permit yourself so your subcontractors who aren't licensed don't get audited.
+It's a common and well-known practice for licensed contractors to hire independent contractors, who are classified as unlicensed contractors according to the revised statutes regarding licensing.
 The state says anything over $7,500 in labor and material costs requires a licensed contractor.
-But your licensed contractor that outsources all the work to do your home doesn't ask for licenses from the sub-contractors because their is no enforcement once a permit is pulled by someone that is legal to pull it.
+But your licensed contractor who outsources all the work to do your home doesn't ask for licenses from the subcontractors because there is no enforcement once a permit is pulled by someone who is legally allowed to pull it which would have been the contractor acting as a labor broker using labor that is not employed by the contractor but hired as private individuals and independent contractors.

-If a person claiming to be a licensed contractor and doesn't present proof, then does not pull a permit with your city or parish the state licensing board for contractors will never receive notice to review if the contractor has proper insurance and an active license.
-The state licensing board will only review licenses when the contractors name is placed on the actual permit and submitted to the state by your local permitting office.
-If you are not required to have a permit then according to the checks and balances you are not required to have a licensed contractor.
-Best way to proceed with the least amount of bureaucratical issues is to request a permit in the homeowners name, secure the proper insurance for any injury claims or material theft then hire who you want to work on your home as long as it's not outside the skillset of the person you hire.
+If a person claiming to be a licensed contractor doesn't present proof and does not pull a permit with your city or parish, the state licensing board for contractors will never receive notice to review if the contractor has proper insurance and an active license.
+The state licensing board will only review licenses when the contractor's name is placed on the actual permit and submitted to the state by your local permitting office.
+If you are not required to have a permit, then according to the checks and balances, you are not required to have a licensed contractor.
+The best way to proceed with the least number of bureaucratic issues is to request a permit in the homeowner's name, secure the proper insurance for any injury claims or material theft, and then hire whoever you want to work on your home as long as it's not outside the skillset of the person you hire.

-The state does not provide proof to you that the contractor is actually in the trade business, that's up to you to research and collect references.
+The state does not provide proof to you that the contractor is actually in the trade business; that's up to you to research and collect references.
 You actually have to ask the contractor if they will be at your job site every day using tools and materials.
-That's when you find if your contractor is simply a side hustle for the person arranging for others to do the work.
+That's when you find out if your contractor is simply doing a side hustle by arranging for others to do the work.

-If you are under the impression that your state licensing board will assist you with disputes you are seriously wrong.
+If you are under the impression that your state licensing board will assist you with disputes, you are seriously mistaken.
 In fact, it's a good idea to get this in your checklist of things to learn right away.
-If you give a deposit and the contractor never returns you will have to go after the person in civil court.
-If you report them to the police then to the state you will have to wait for the police to make their arrest and the state to file it's penalties and collect their money.
-Then you can take that information into civil court and try to recovery from your ignorance and blind trust.
-But let me share with you one thing, even a licensed contractor can have financial issues and ask for money up front and not complete the work.
-They could drag their feet 45 days before you would have the right to file against them.
+If you give a deposit and the contractor never returns, you will have to go after the person in civil court.
+If you report them to the police and then to the state, you will have to wait for the police to make their arrest and the state to file its penalties and collect their money.
+Then you can take that information into civil court and try to recover from your ignorance and blind trust.
+But let me share one thing with you: even a licensed contractor can have financial issues and ask for money upfront and not complete the work.
+They could drag their feet for 45 days before you would have the right to file against them.
 That's if they presented you with a valid contract and you hired an attorney to represent you.
-Once this issue becomes a legal issue you're going to find you are on your own, the state and your local municipality will not assist you in your civil filings.
+Once this issue becomes a legal issue, you're going to find you are on your own.
+The state and your local municipality will not assist you in your civil filings.

-Most homeowners simply cut their losses, file and insurance claim and learn from the experience and try to never repeat the blind ignorance trust mistake again.
-Money as a down payment is for staging and should have a security bond or at least a minimum of a certificate of liability insurance naming you as the certificate holder.
-But, no matter what you read, your excitement will get the best of you and you will place a deposit, so do your best to make sure your deposit is money you can afford to pay expecting nothing in return.
+Most homeowners simply cut their losses, file an insurance claim, and learn from the experience, trying never to repeat the blind trust mistake again.
+Money as a down payment is for staging and should have a security bond or at least a certificate of liability insurance naming you as the certificate holder.
+But no matter what you read, your excitement will get the best of you, and you will place a deposit.
+So do your best to make sure your deposit is money you can afford to lose, expecting nothing in return.
 You are to pay for progress as defined in your contract.
-If you have to prepay for materials and supplies you should be given an invoice itemizing the items with their related costs.
-Never pay in advance for labor more than a full day of work.
-It's important that you establish a baseline with your workers so they don't expect to get paid on a Monday for work that Friday.
-It's not how the world turns and it shouldn't be something you do.
-Keep this in mind, you are not their Payday Advance or Payday Loan service.
-Try it yourself, when you go into work on Monday ask for Friday's check.
+If you have to prepay for materials and supplies, you should be given an invoice itemizing the items with their related costs.
+Never pay in advance for labor more than a full day's work.
+It's important to establish a baseline with your workers so they don't expect to get paid on a Monday for work that will be done on Friday.
+It's not how the world turns, and it shouldn't be something you do.
+Keep this in mind: you are not their Payday Advance or Payday Loan service.
+Try it yourself; when you go into work on Monday, ask for Friday's check.

 Do not cut a check until the following is in your hands: